SimCity (2013 video game): Reception

 Cities of Tomorrow received mixed reviews from critics.
 Brett Todd for GameSpot noted that "you're left with a game that hides the same dissatisfying experience under a more attractive surface," calling the expansion "more of the same."
 Paul Dean for EuroGamer wrote the expansion pack was "heading in the right direction," but "it still doesn't make SimCity a particularly good game."

-Aftermath
+Legacy

-The disastrous server issues on launch resulted in wider changes to Maxis and EA in the following years.
+The server issues on launch resulted in wider changes to Maxis and EA in the following years.
 EA moved away from its near-exclusive focus on always-online titles that had been company policy since 2012.
-This resulted in major changes to The Sims 4, which was in development at that time as an always-online multiplayer title.
-The game was reworked as a single-player title.
+This resulted in major changes to The Sims 4, which was being developed as an always-online, multiplayer title, and was ultimately reworked as a single-player title.

-Aside from a reworked the 2014 mobile entry SimCity: BuildIt, no further entries of the SimCity series have been developed, and developer Maxis Emeryville was shut down in 2015.
-The negative reception of SimCity also encouraged Paradox Interactive to green-light development of their city-building game Cities: Skylines, which released in 2015.
+Aside from a reworked 2014 mobile entry SimCity: BuildIt, no further entries of the SimCity series have been developed, and developer Maxis Emeryville was shut down in 2015.
+The negative response to SimCity also encouraged Paradox Interactive to green-light development of their city-building game Cities: Skylines, which released in 2015 to more positive reception, and has been considered a spiritual successor to the franchise.